 While Nugget could have been allergic to more than just dairy, eggs and our cat, we tested only 14 allergens because her body was so red and flared up.
 We were limited to prick only the clear patch of skin on her back.
 He chose to test for the most common allergens (dairy, soy, egg, wheat, peanuts, coconut, dogs, cats) and also chose other foods based on what I was currently eating.
 This is because her skin was not getting better and my diet was already so limited.
 The hypothesis was that she was either allergic to something I was eating in my already limited diet–or it was another factor such as something environmental (the cat, dog, dust, pollen, etc.).

 The prick test was relatively quick.
 He cleaned her back, used a pen to mark where he would prick, and then pricked the spots with each potential allergen.
-We waited about 15-20 minutes for reactions.
+(Speaking from experience, it feels like a scratch from a hair brush.)
+We waited 15-20 minutes for reactions.
 He then measured each spot that flared up and assigned it a number that essentially correlated to how allergic she likely was to the allergen.
 After he was finished, he cleaned off her back and gave her an antihistamine to calm her itchy spots.

 Armed with new information about her allergens, we then had a discussion about what to do next.
 We were prescribed a mild topical steroid, and an after-bath routine of hydrocortisone, CeraVe cream (or Vanicream as an alternative), and Vaseline.
 And, he recommended adding regular bleach baths to our routine.